-Annoucement: RESEARCH OMNIBUS SURVEY OF ALBAMA (ROSA)
+Annoucement: RESEARCHERS OMNIBUS SURVEY OF ALABAMA (ROSA)

 The Survey Research Unit (SRU) and the Center for the Study of Community Health will fund up to 4 survey project proposals for a total of $20,000.
 Four-page proposals are due June 20, 2015.
 The proposals must summarize the research hypotheses to be tested, their significance, empirical methodology to be employed, and must involve collecting primary data from residents of Alabama through a telephone survey conducted by the SRU.
 Data collection is not limited to health-related information.